gfmurphy/file_transfer/README.md

 ## Mission

-Provide a docker container that provides SFTP and FTP protocols suitable for running in an integration testing environment.
+A docker container that provides SFTP and FTP protocols suitable for running in an integration testing environment.

 The container is entirely influenced by the [sftp](https://github.com/atmoz/sftp) container.
 In fact it is configured